satheshsiva/Salmonella_Reading_genome_assembly/Background.md

 ## Background
 Goal of this project is to identify genomic variation (difference from gene to SNP level) between Salmonella Reading strains from before and after pork (2016) outbreak.

-This work is published in Frontiers in Microbiology (2024) Sivasankaran SK, Bearson BL, Trachsel JM, Nielsen DW, Looft T, Bearson SMD.
+## This work is published in Frontiers in Microbiology.
+Sivasankaran SK, Bearson BL, Trachsel JM, Nielsen DW, Looft T, Bearson SMD.
 Genomic and phenotypic characterization of multidrug-resistant Salmonella enterica serovar Reading isolates involved in a turkey-associated foodborne outbreak.
 Front Microbiol.
 2024 Jan 18;14:1304029. doi: 10.3389/fmicb.2023.1304029.
 PMID: 38304860; PMCID: PMC10830755.